The Holy Spirit

 John 16:13-14 KJV

-(13) Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever
+(13) Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he

-he shall hear, that shall he speak: and he will shew you things to come.
+will shew you things to come.

 (14) He shall glorify me: for he shall receive of mine, and shall shew it unto you.

-One of the first things to take note of in these verse beside that the Holy Spirit is also known as the Spirit of Truth is who He
+One of the first things to take note of in these verse beside that the Holy Spirit is also known as the Spirit of Truth is who He talks about and is operation that he does

-talks about and is operation that he does in a believers life.
+in a believers life.
 He teaches truth about who God is and who Christ is.
-He tells about

-things to come as well as things from the passed.
+He tells about things to come as well as things from the passed.
 He speaks of God.
+So did

-So did the Holy Spirit speak of God in the Old testament.
+the Holy Spirit speak of God in the Old testament.

 Numbers 11:24-27 KJV

-(24) And Moses went out, and told the people the words of the LORD, and gathered the seventy men of the elders of the people, and
+(24) And Moses went out, and told the people the words of the LORD, and gathered the seventy men of the elders of the people, and set them round about the tabernacle.

-(25) And the LORD came down in a cloud, and spake unto him, and took of the spirit that was upon him, and gave it unto the seventy
+(25) And the LORD came down in a cloud, and spake unto him, and took of the spirit that was upon him, and gave it unto the seventy elders: and it came to pass, that, when

-elders: and it came to pass, that, when the spirit rested upon them, they prophesied, and did not cease.
+the spirit rested upon them, they prophesied, and did not cease.

-(26) But there remained two of the men in the camp, the name of the one was Eldad, and the name of the other Medad: and the spirit
+(26) But there remained two of the men in the camp, the name of the one was Eldad, and the name of the other Medad: and the spirit rested upon them; and they were of

-rested upon them; and they were of them that were written, but went not out unto the tabernacle: and they prophesied in the camp.
+them that were written, but went not out unto the tabernacle: and they prophesied in the camp.

 (27) And there ran a young man, and told Moses, and said, Eldad and Medad do prophesy in the camp.

 In Numbers the Holy Spirit caused the seventy men to prophesy.
 Prophesy is a gift of the Holy Spirit.
-It is one of the gifts listed
+It is one of the gifts listed among the gifts of the Holy Spirit but

-among the gifts of the Holy Spirit but we will get to that later.
+we will get to that later.

 The Holy Spirit was to come to judge.
 Did the Holy Spirit of the Old Testament judge.